The 10+1 Code™

 What It Requires

 AI can steer perception and choice through defaults, ranking, framing, and selective disclosure.
 When influence is hidden, consent is fiction.
-This Commandment requires systems that clarify options, reveal intent, and preserve agency.
+Systems must clarify options, reveal intent, and preserve agency.
 Manipulation includes exploiting asymmetries of knowledge, power, or attention without meaningful awareness or consent.

 Individual Responsibility